jerepe/Receipts_for_Lovely_Loveseats/README.md

 > Using Emacs and the CLI ( for working "muscles" practice)

 ### Why ?
-> Codecademy didn't ask for an upload to GitHub, did it for training purposes.
+> Chose to use CLI and Emacs to train myself to become more comfortable with them.
-> Learned how to upload a pic to GitHub from terminal ! :)
+> Side unexpected bonus is i learned how to upload a pic to GitHub from terminal !
+Neat :)

 ### Renders like this:
 > ![Lovely Loveseats](pic.png)